MileHacker Logo

 Safety & Risks

 Bandipur is generally a very safe place with low levels of crime within its pedestrianized main tourist area.
-The tranquil setting and close-knit community contribute to this safety.
+The tranquil environment and close-knit community contribute to this safety.
 Petty theft, like pickpocketing, can occur in crowded areas in major cities like Kathmandu and Pokhara (bus stations, markets).

 Environmental Risks